Machine Vision 201

 External devices can be anything that takes output from the system.
-Examples might include an SPC package, a PLC or a device which removes the defective part from the production line.
+Examples might include an SPC package, a PLC, or a device which removes the defective part from the production line.

-A cabling system developed specifically for demanding machine vision applications.
+- CameraLink - FireWire (IEEE 1394): A cabling system developed specifically for demanding machine vision applications.
 Originally released by Apple, FireWire is another option for machine vision systems.
-Some camera manufacturers provide more than just cameras - bundling a lens, cables and sometimes software with their products.
+Some camera manufacturers will provide more than just cameras - bundling a lens, cables, and software with their products.

 - Lenses: Although, lenses are frequently overlooked, it is important to ensure that the camera is focusing on the part accurately.
 If you've decided to build the system internally, make sure the appropriate lens has been chosen for the application.

 - Cables: Cables are often bundled with the camera, but be sure you know what is going to be on the other end of each cable purchased.
 These are a small component of the system, but very important to get right.
 Examples to ask yourself - Is a spare PCIe slot available if the application requires it?
 Can you source the card needed?

 - Computer: Sometimes this is included with the camera (i.e. smart camera), but often this will need to be sourced as well.
 There are some options available for vision system applications, and others will need to be programmed with the appropriate software.